GRSampreeti/Food-Delivery-System.github.io/Fisher-Yates Shuffle.md

 # Fisher-Yates Shuffle Algorithm

 The Fisher-Yates shuffle algorithm is used to generate a random permutation of a finite sequence.
 The algorithm starts from the last element and swaps it with a randomly selected element from the whole array (including itself).
-It then proceeds to the second last element, and so on, until it reaches the first element.
+It then proceeds to the second last element, and so on, until it reaches the first element.[12]

 The time complexity of this algorithm is \( O(n) \).